When dangerous goods are transported, special guidelines apply. When does a transport count as a dangerous goods transport?

 The volume of dangerous goods and particularly sensitive dangerous goods require that trained personnel determine the safe means of transportation, process applications, establish transportation documents, and maintain them in accordance with legal requirements.

-When transporting dangerous goods nationally and internationally by road, rail, sea and air – and especially when changing modes of transport – various laws and regulations must also be observed.
+When carrying dangerous goods nationally and internationally by road, rail, sea and air – and especially when changing modes of transport – various laws and regulations must also be observed.

 With an external service provider, you get dangerous goods safety advisors and specialists who, in addition to basic training, can also check the conditions surrounding the storage, transport and loading of dangerous goods and advise you on relevant legal issues concerning the various classes of dangerous goods and their special features.